magento/devdocs/guides/v2.1/howdoi/design_config.md

 </type>
 {%endhighlight%}

-For more examples and reference, view the `di.xml` files of Magento modules:
+For more examples and reference, view the `di.xml` files of the Magento modules:

 - `<Magento_Backend_module_dir>/etc/di.xml`
 - `<Magento_Catalog_module_dir>/etc/di.xml`